azigran/headlines/README.md

-This is a simple web app built with Flask.
+This simple web app displays up-to-date news headlines, weather information and currency exchange rates.

-It displays up-to-date news headlines, weather information and currency eschange rates.
+# This is my first journey to learn and explore Flask.